01110011011101010110010001101111/jankterm/README.md

-# Term
+# JankTerm

-WIP custom terminal emulator
+WIP custom terminal emulator to better live in the terminal

-Currently mainly boilerplate